 Another owner tells us about his stubborn Shih Tzu:

 I don’t mean this in a negative way, but they’re really stubborn.
 So you have to really work on them before they listen.
-They’re not dogs who live to please their owners.

-Why Shih Tzus Can be Smart
+2 Reasons Why Shih Tzus Are Actually Smart

 One owner tells us a story about his Shih Tzu: